elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved:**
 - Solved the problem of other operating systems not working due to the wrong determination of the separator of directories in the path.

+## Version 3.2

+**New features:**
+- Support for default Controller
+- - Support for Section mode in the default Controller